AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Motorcycle insurance discount Eligibility

-Claims-free discount Safeco offers this discount for riders who have been claims-free for over 12 months in your prior term, including if you went claims-free with a different provider.
+Claims-free discount Safeco offers this discount if you have been claims-free for over 12 months in your prior term, including if you went claims-free with a different provider.

 Companion policy discount Safeco’s companion policy discount, sometimes referred to as a multi-policy or bundling discount, can earn you savings if you have another policy of any kind with Safeco.